 Our laboratory has found that grapes, mushrooms and pomegranate contain chemicals that can suppress aromatase activity.
 Therefore, a diet containing these "superfoods" would be considered preventative against breast cancer.
 We are purifying and characterizing these natural anti-aromatase chemicals and evaluating their in vivo effects using animal experiments.
 The active chemicals in grapes have been found to be procyanidin dimers that are present at high concentrations in grape seeds.
-Melanie Palomares, M.D., M.S., (Population Sciences), Jeffrey Weitzel, M.D., (Clinical Cancer Genetics), Tim Synold, Pharm.D., (Experimental Therapeutics) and this laboratory have collaborated and initiated a grape seed extract clinical trial and a mushroom clinical trial based on the chemoprevention studies against breast cancer performed in our laboratory.
+Melanie Palomares, M.D., M.S., Jeffrey Weitzel, M.D., (Clinical Cancer Genomics), Tim Synold, Pharm.D., (Immuno-Oncology) and this laboratory have collaborated and initiated a grape seed extract clinical trial and a mushroom clinical trial based on the chemoprevention studies against breast cancer performed in our laboratory.
 In addition, experiments have been carried out to show that blueberry contains phytochemicals that can suppress the proliferation and migration of triple negative breast cancer in cell culture and animals.

 Furthermore, we have found that mushrooms contain chemicals that act as inhibitors of steroid 5-alpha reductase.
 Androgen plays a critical role in prostate cancer development.
 In the prostate, testosterone (an androgen) is converted to dihydrotestosterone (DHT), an androgen that is even more potent than testosterone.
 This conversion is catalyzed by the enzyme steroid 5-alpha reductase.
 An elevation of the steroid 5-alpha reductase activity in the prostate may cause benign prostate hyperplasia (a common problem in older men) and also promote the growth of prostate cancer.
 Animal experiments have been performed to evaluate the use of these phytochemicals as drugs in the prevention and/or treatment of prostate cancer.
 One clinical trial designed, based Chen’s findings, is being carried out at City of Hope with Przemyslaw Twardowski, M.D.
 (Medical Oncology) to evaluate the protective effect of mushroom chemicals against PSA increase in prostate cancer patients.
 The trial has resulted in two patients with complete response, two patients with partial response, and eight patients with stable PSA response.
 A recent study in the Chen laboratory has revealed that the intake of mushrooms may reduce the incidence of metabolic diseases such as fatty liver and insulin resistance.

-In 2014, with a $2.5 million gift from the Panda Charitable Foundation, a Program in Natural Therapies has been established at City of Hope.
+In 2014, with a $2.5 million gift from the Panda Charitable Foundation, a Program in Natural Therapies was established at City of Hope.
 This fund supports three lines of research to investigate natural products’ abilities to fight against cancer.
 Chen is investigating how the foods themselves can improve outcomes of treatment-resistance breast cancer.
 In addition, the Chen laboratory is generating patient-derived xenograft (PDX) models for novel treatment of breast cancer.